 Naturally, this can impact directly on children’s ability to learn; speaking and listening are at the cornerstone of early education.
 If you are concerned about the hearing of a child, there are a number of sources that can provide guidance and support.

-- Registered charity Cochlear reveal the warning signs of deafness in children and the impact it will have, in addition to offering advice on the next steps that should be taken.
+- Registered UK charity Cochlear reveal the warning signs of deafness in children and the impact it will have, in addition to offering advice on the next steps that should be taken.

 - Scope offers plenty of advice on how to help a deaf child to reach their full potential.